varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 * Regular expression

-  A PCRE regular expression.
+  A PCRE2 regular expression.
 Valid for the regular expression operators.

 Boolean functions